leolee99/PIGuard/README.md

 ## 🎉 News

-- **[2025.5.15]** 🤗 Our paper has been accepted to [ACL 2025](https://arxiv.org/pdf/2410.22770)!
+- **[2025.5.15]** 🎉🎉 Our paper has been accepted to [ACL 2025](https://aclanthology.org/2025.acl-long.1468.pdf)!
-- [2025.4.21] 🤗 Our model has been released on [Huggingface](https://huggingface.co/leolee99/InjecGuard), you can quickly deploy InjecGuard now!
+- [2025.4.21] 🤗 Our model has been released on [Huggingface](https://huggingface.co/leolee99/InjecGuard), you can quickly deploy PIGuard now!
-- [2024.10.31] 🎉🎉 Our paper has been released on [arXiv](https://arxiv.org/pdf/2410.22770).
-- [2024.10.28] 📷 Provide an online [demo](https://injecguard.github.io/) of InjecGuard.
+- [2024.10.28] 📷 Provide an online [demo](https://injecguard.github.io/) of PIGuard.
 - [2024.10.27] 🤗 Release the [NotInject](https://huggingface.co/datasets/leolee99/NotInject) dataset.
-- [2024.10.27] 🛠️ Release the [code](https://github.com/leolee99/InjecGuard) of InjecGuard.
+- [2024.10.27] 🛠️ Release the [code](https://github.com/leolee99/PIGuard) of PIGuard.

 ## Abstract
 Prompt injection attacks pose a critical threat to large language models (LLMs), enabling goal hijacking and data leakage.
 Prompt guard models, though effective in defense, suffer from over-defense—falsely flagging benign inputs as malicious due to trigger word bias.
 To address this issue, we introduce ***NotInject***, an evaluation dataset that systematically measures over-defense across various prompt guard models.
 NotInject contains 339 benign samples enriched with trigger words common in prompt injection attacks, enabling fine-grained evaluation.
 Our results show that state-of-the-art models suffer from over-defense issues, with accuracy dropping close to random guessing levels (60\%).
-To mitigate this, we propose ***InjecGuard***, a novel prompt guard model that incorporates a new training strategy, *Mitigating Over-defense for Free* (MOF), which significantly reduces the bias on trigger words.
-InjecGuard demonstrates state-of-the-art performance on diverse benchmarks including NotInject, surpassing the existing best model by 30.8\%, offering a robust and open-source solution for detecting prompt injection attacks.
+To mitigate this, we propose ***PIGuard***, a novel prompt guard model that incorporates a new training strategy, *Mitigating Over-defense for Free* (MOF), which significantly reduces the bias on trigger words.
+PIGuard demonstrates state-of-the-art performance on diverse benchmarks including NotInject, surpassing the existing best model by 30.8\%, offering a robust and open-source solution for detecting prompt injection attacks.

-## Demos of InjecGuard
+## Demos of PIGuard

 https://github.com/user-attachments/assets/a6b58136-a7c4-4d7c-8b85-414884d34a39